philparzer/stable-diffusion-for-dummies/README.md

 We recommend using the CLI (Command Line Interface) as soon as you feel more comfortable.
 There are several commands to use that all serve a different purpose.

-But first let's talk about configuration.
+But first, let's talk about configuration.
 We've implemented a config file where you can set specific values and save them, so that you don't need to input them every time you want to generate an image.

 In the root folder ```stable-diffusion-for-dummies/``` you should see ```config.ini```.
 This file contains several fields you are free to update.